 7] Disable webcam protection

 Certain security software comes with webcam protection.
-It might be an option is your general anti-virus software, or it could be a dedicated software.
-If you are aware of the same, disabling webcam protection temporarily to isolate the issue could be helpful.
+It might be an option is your general anti-virus software, or it could be dedicated software.
+If you are aware of the same, disabling webcam protection temporarily to isolate, the issue could be helpful.

 8] Re-install Skype for Desktop